-When done Is clear, articulate, and direct in sharing and providing feedback.
-Defense and coerticulates to help the leader understand from coether constant in what the uncertainty of the second sector.
-Reframes and rearticulates to help the leader understand from another perspective what they want or are uncertain about. correctly, Clearly states coaching objectives, meeting agenda, purpose of techniques or exercises. the coach Uses language and nonverbal behaviors that are appropriate, respectful, and sensitive to the leader (e.g., non-sexist, non-racist, non-technical, and non-jargon).
-Uses metaphors and analogies to help to illustrate a point or paint a verbal picture.
+- Is clear, articulate, and direct in sharing and providing feedback. - Reframes and rearticulates to help the leader understand from another perspective what they want or are uncertain about. - Clearly states coaching objectives, meeting agenda, purpose of techniques or exercises. - Uses language and nonverbal behaviors that are appropriate, respectful, and sensitive to the leader (e.g., non-sexist, non-racist, non-technical, and non-jargon). - Uses metaphors and analogies to help to illustrate a point or paint a verbal picture.